Materials & Care

 Jewelry care is simple and easy.
 Follow the tips below to keep your pieces looking their best.

+If your jewelry does accumulate tarnish, it is no cause for concern.
 Tarnishing is part of the natural life cycle of all Sterling Silver jewelry.
-But the beauty of this material is that it can always be refreshed to it's former shine, so tarnishing is no cause for concern.
+But the beauty of this material is that it can always be refreshed to it's former shine.
 The amount of time it takes a piece to tarnish will vary based on environmental factors.
-To extend that time, store silver away from moisture, heat, sunlight, and circulating air.
-Storing thoroughly dry pieces inside a jewelry pouch, sealed in a ziplock bag, and then put away in a drawer, will help the shine last as long as possible.
-When the piece does accumulate tarnish, polishing it back to a shine is easy to achieve with the following steps.
+To extend that time, store jewelry following the methods above.

 You don't have to wait for a piece to become fully tarnished to polish it.
 So, if one tarnished piece is bothering you, you can knock out all of your silver jewelry polishing in one sitting - the shine life will be the same.